AGI-LTI/MMU-RAGent-Preview/pages/static-submission.md

 ---
 layout: page
-title: Static Evaluation Guidelines
+title: Static Submission Guidelines
-permalink: /static-evaluation/
+permalink: /static-submission/
 ---

 This page provides instructions for **Option 1: Static Evaluation on the Validation Set**.
 This participation option is for teams who wish to benchmark their models on the public validation set and are eligible for non-cash prizes.